intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Examples/POST/mppt POST example.md

 - 2 DC Loads as shown by `load.volts` / `load.amps`: Load 1 is the VSAT system and Load 2 is the BTS.

-The size of each MPPT dataset is 367 bytes including whitespace, or 248 bytes if whitespace is stripped (using JSON.stringify).
+The size of each MPPT dataset is approximately 367 bytes including whitespace, or 248 bytes if whitespace is stripped (using JSON.stringify).

 ```